Could This Mineral Deficiency Give You Diabetes?

 The Role of Magnesium in the Body

 Magnesium, a mineral of great importance, has many biochemical roles to play in our bodies.
-From muscle function to energy creation and protein formation, it has its hands full.
+From muscle function to energy creation and protein formation, it plays many important roles in the body.

 Understanding Magnesium's Role in Biochemical Reactions